troycapybara/actualpersonalwebsite/_posts/2021-01-25-Whats-In-A-Name.md

 ---
 layout: post
-title: What's In A Name?
+title: What's In A Name
 tags: [writing, personal]
 feature-img: "assets/img/thonk.jpg"
 Description: I did an etymology report on the first name Troy and last name Demers, talked about religion, the bible, elon musk, hockey, and the peanuts comic strips